Tools I use and recommend to others.

 • Apple Magic Trackpad

 I only use a mouse when playing Minecraft with my kids.
-There is just something very pleasing to me about using the trackpad.
+There’s just something very pleasing to me about using the trackpad.

 Development Tools